 Research

-We investigate human-centered AI systems with common sense to contribute to social good applications.
+We investigate how to advance the development of human-centric AI with common sense tailored for social good applications.

 We perform fundamental research on commonsense AI and investigate its application to challenging domains, informed by empirical insights and cognitive theories.